 Benefits of a Dependent Verification Review for Employers

-For many employers, an attractive feature of an eligibility review is employers may retain a stronger pool of covered employees when negotiating alternative/new coverage.
-Some of the other benefits can include:
+For many employers, an attractive feature of an eligibility review is retaining a stronger pool of covered employees when negotiating alternative/new coverage.
+Other benefits may include:

 - Helping ensure you meet carrier eligibility requirements

 - Updating Social Security Numbers for dependents to help complete ACA reporting